bilgino/angularforddd/README.md

 Application services usually provide query methods for retrieving view models of domain state (CQS).
 However, for complicated page flows and user interfaces it would be inefficient to build view models in a query method, due to the large number of additional dependencies.
-Instead, we can use view model provider services to facilitate access to view models in a more efficient manner.
+Instead, we can use view model provider services to facilitate access to view models in a more efficient way.
 Consequently, the application service may use the view model provider service to retrieve presentation data.

 ![](src/assets/images/QuerySideService.PNG)

 This might seem more complex than just using a single feature service for business logic and state management.
-The level of abstraction is up to the developer and is be dependent on the requirements.
+The level of abstraction is up to the developer and is dependent on the requirements.

 **» Projection patterns**<br/>